Hasnake84/NGFW-Azure-Bastion/README.md

   <a href="https://imgur.com/qk0iZji"><img src="https://i.imgur.com//qk0iZji.png" tB2TqFcLitle="source: imgur.com" /></a>

-  - While working on this project, our Next-Gen Firewall detected a number of login attempts into our enviroment using RDP session, which we left open to all incoming traffic on our firewal policy, but one malicious IP has attempted 636 times within one hour, which indicate a bruteforce attack, screeshot below along with other malcious IP from different geographical locations.
+  - While working on this project, our Next-Gen Firewall detected a number of login attempts into our enviroment using RDP session, which we left intentionally open to all incoming traffic on our firewall policy, but one malicious IP has attempted 636 times within one hour, which indicate a bruteforce attack, screeshot below along with other malcious IP from different geographical locations.

   <a href="https://imgur.com/qgdimsH"><img src="https://i.imgur.com//qgdimsH.png" tB2TqFcLitle="source: imgur.com" /></a>